playfulprogramming/playfulprogramming/content/blog/ffg-fundamentals-derived-values/index.md

 Luckily for us, there's an easy solution for this problem called "computed values".

-# Method 2: Computed values
+# Method 2: Computed Values

 Our previous method of deriving a value from a property follows two steps: